 Life with the WP hasn’t been entirely peachy.
 I’ve had two problems with it leaking.
 The first time it cracked the main body, and the second was due to the first repair not finding all the faults.

 Importers Full Travel Suspension were very helpful, and they have a good reputation for service to their regular customers too.
 I’m told the crack is a very unusual problem (of course).
 It wouldn’t put me off using WP again.
 In fact, I really hope my next bike has a WP shock in it.
 The race paddocks tend to agree too.

-Contact: Full Travel Suspension, 01284 752102, WPsuspension.co.ukEnjoy more Fast Bikes reading in the four-weekly magazine.
+Contact: Full Travel Suspension, 01284 752102, WPsuspension.co.ukEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.